 We also looked at the gender pay of our employees at different professional levels and grades.
-Since the 2019 report, we have improved the pay gap at both the mean and median in most career levels, with the exception of roles at Senior Director/VP level which remains male dominated.
-Whilst we have seen improvement there is still more to do to achieve better female representation in Management and Leadership roles.
-As a result, at the Senior Director, VP and Executive career levels, a lower representation of female employees compared to their male colleagues explains the corresponding gender pay gap, and the need to continue to improve in this area.
+Since the 2020 report, we have improved the pay gap in the majority of career levels, with the exception of Senior Expert, Management and Director levels where we have more work to do.
+However, at the Director, Senior Director and Executive career levels, a lower representation of female employees compared to their male colleagues explains the corresponding gender pay gap, and the need to continue to focus and improve in this area.